-People with bipolar disorder often need help to get help.
-Often people with this disorder do not recognize how impaired they are or blame their problems on some cause other than mental illness.
+People with bipolar disorder often need encouragement to get help.
+Often people with this disorder are not aware of how impaired they are and may blame their problems on a reason other than mental illness.

-It is important for patients to understand that bipolar disorder will not go away, and that continued compliance with treatment is needed to keep the disease under control.
+It is important for patients to understand that bipolar disorder will not go away, and that ongoing treatment is necessary to keep this disorder under control.

-Ongoing encouragement and support are needed after the person obtains treatment because it may take a while to discover what therapeutic regimen is best for that particular patient.
+Continued encouragement and support are very important after the person obtains treatment.
+It may take some time to determine what therapies are best for that particular patient.